SoftInstigate/restheart/security/README.md

 The **Identity Manager** verifies the credentials extracted from the request by Authentication Mechanism.
 For instance, the BasicAuthenticationMechanism extracts the credentials from the request in the form of id and password.
 The IDM can check these credentials against a database or and LDAP server.
 Note that some Authentication Mechanisms don't actually rely on the IDM to build the Account.

 The **Access Manager** is responsible of checking if the user can actually perform the request against an Access Control List.
-For instance a simple AM might check if the request is allowed checking it against a set of whitelisted URIs.
+For instance the RequestPredicatesAccessManager checks if the request is allowed by looking at the role based permissions defined using the undertow predicate definition language.

-A **Service** is a quick way of implementing a Web Service.
-This allows &#181;IAM to expose additional custom logic.
+A **Service** is a quick way of implementing Web Services to expose additional custom logic.

 ## Available Plugin Implementations